 Watford Borough Council is situated in the county of Hertfordshire, which contains ten district councils in total.
-The council area has a population of 86,000 (ONS mid-year population estimate, August 2010) making it one of the smallest in the county in terms of population and one of the most densely populated in the country.
+The council area has a population of now 96,600 (mid-year estimate (2016) making it one of the smallest in the county in terms of population and one of the most densely populated in the country.